It began with defiance at Columbia. Now students nationwide are upping their Gaza war protests

 Harvard University in Massachusetts has tried to stay a step ahead of protests by locking most gates into its famed Harvard Yard and limiting access to those with school identification.
 The school has also posted signs that warn against setting up tents or tables on campus without permission.

-Christian Deleon, a 30-year-old Ph.D. student in literature, said he understood why the Harvard administration may be trying to avoid protests but said there still has to be a place for students to express what they think.
+Literature Ph.D. student Christian Deleon said he understood why the Harvard administration may be trying to avoid protests but said there still has to be a place for students to express what they think.

-“It’s obviously complicated,” he said.
-“My opinion is we should all be able to use these kinds of spaces to protest, to make our voices heard."
+“We should all be able to use these kinds of spaces to protest, to make our voices heard,” he said.

 Ben Wizner, a lawyer with the American Civil Liberties Union, said college leaders faced extremely tough decisions because they had a responsibility to ensure people could express their views, even when others found them offensive.

-Note: This story was first published on April 23, 2024.
-It was updated on April 24, 2024, to correct the number of arrests at Yale University.
-University officials now say there were 48 arrests total, four of them not students, instead of 60 arrests total, including 47 students.